ocaml/ocaml.org/data/rss/tarides/tarides-engineers-to-present-at-icfp-2021.md

 for so many, it's beneficial to those of you outside France because now you can hear professionals talk about cutting edge technology from the comfort of your own home.</p>
-<p>Tarides engineers, as well as our colleagues at <a href="ocamllabs.io">OCaml Labs
+<p>Tarides engineers, as well as our colleagues at <a href="https://tarides.com/ocamllabs.io">OCaml Labs
 Consultancy</a> and <a href="https://segfault.systems/">Segfault Systems</a>,
 have some exciting presentations at this year's ICFP!
 Listen to talks on running OCaml on multiple cores, generating fuzzing suites, benchmarking, and the experimental OCaml effects.</p>
 <p>You can search the [complete ICFP
 Timetable](<a href="https://icfp21.sigplan.org/program/program-icfp-2021/?past=Show">https://icfp21.sigplan.org/program/program-icfp-2021/?past=Show</a>
-upcoming events only&#x26;date=Fri 27 Aug 2021) for other topics of interest and read below about our engineers' projects and presentations.
+upcoming events only&amp;date=Fri 27 Aug 2021) for other topics of interest and read below about our engineers' projects and presentations.
 Times are listed both in London (GMT +1) and Paris (GMT +2) for ease of planning.
 The following talks are scheduled for Friday, 27 August 2021.</p>
 <p>Grab a cup of coffee for our first morning talk at <strong>9am London / 10am Paris</strong>
 and learn about <strong>Adapting the OCaml Ecosystem for Multicore OCaml.</strong> With the soon-to-be released OCaml 5.0, there will be support for Shared-Memory Parallelism.
-There’s increasing interest in the community to port existing libraries to Multicore, so this talk will cover the arrival of Multicore and what that means to the OCaml ecosystem.
+There&rsquo;s increasing interest in the community to port existing libraries to Multicore, so this talk will cover the arrival of Multicore and what that means to the OCaml ecosystem.
 Our engineers will highlight existing tools and provide methods for a smooth transition, so viewers can benefit from